"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 The frontispiece of Proctor's first book Johannes Heintz and His Descendants from 1918 shows him with considerably more hair:

-As does this photo from 1930's biography of John Clagett Proctor in Washington, Past and Present; a History (John Clagett Proctor, Editor in Chief) believed to written by himself, in which states that "For many years Mr. Proctor has been one of Washington's foremost historians":
+As does this photo from 1930's biography of John Clagett Proctor in Washington, Past and Present; a History (John Clagett Proctor, Editor in Chief), believed to have been written by Proctor, himself, in which he states that "For many years Mr. Proctor has been one of Washington's foremost historians":

 Although he never practiced law, Proctor received a Bachelor of Laws degree from the National University in 1893 and a Master of Laws degree the next year.
 National University would merge into George Washington University in 1954.